Onkar Sahota

-Onkar Sahota is a British Labour Party politician who has served as Chair of the London Assembly since May 2022 and as member of the London Assembly for Ealing and Hillingdon since 2012, when he became the first Labour candidate to be elected in Ealing and Hillingdon.
-He has since been re-elected twice for the seat.
+Onkar Sahota is a British Labour Party politician and general practitioner who served as Chair of the London Assembly from 2022 to 2023.
+He was Deputy Chair of the London Assembly from 2023 to 2024, and the first Labour member of the London Assembly for Ealing and Hillingdon, from 2012 until 2024.

 Early life

 Onkar Sahota grew up in Southall during the 1960s as one of five children, having three sisters and a brother.
 His parents had moved to the UK from India.
-His father originally worked for British Airways before opening his own greengrocery.
+His father worked for British Airways before opening his own greengrocers.

-Since childhood, Sahota had always wanted to be a doctor.
 He studied medicine at the University of Sheffield, graduating in 1983, and is now a general practitioner at a surgery in Southall.

 Political career

 In 2012, Sahota was elected the new member for Ealing & Hillingdon on a 9.2% swing, defeating incumbent Conservative member and Deputy Mayor of London Richard Barnes.
 Sahota was re-elected in 2016 with an increased majority.
 He served as the London Assembly Labour Group's lead spokesperson on health and was Chair of the Assembly's Health Committee.

 Sahota was re-elected in 2021 but with his majority halved.
 In May 2022, Sahota was elected as Chair of the London Assembly.